eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 [Joe's hardware roundup](https://github.com/jclapis/rocketpool.github.io/blob/main/src/guides/local/hardware.md) has additional build ideas.

-On SSD size, 1TB is conservative and assumes you are running an execution client as well, which currently takes about 350 GiB and keeps growing.
+On SSD size, 2TB is conservative and assumes you are running an execution client as well, which currently takes about 500 GiB and keeps growing.
 The consensus client db is expected to be far smaller, though exact figures won't be seen until the merge with Ethereum PoW is complete.

 You'll want decent write endurance.
-The two models mentioned here have 600TB write endurance each.<br />
+WD Red SN700 and SK Hynix Gold P31 are good NVMe choices as of early 2022, and Samsung 870 EVO, WD Blue 3D NAND or Crucial MX500 are good SATA 2.5" choices.
-Intel SSDs are also well-liked, their data center SSDs are quite reliable, if a bit pricey.
+Intel SSDs are also well-liked: Their data center SSDs are quite reliable, if a bit pricey.

 You may also consider getting two SSDs and running them in a software mirror (RAID-1) setup, in the OS.
 That way, data loss becomes less likely for the